Calvonator/Encryption-Playground/README.md

 **To-Do**
 - Modify the cipher so that non-alphabetical character can be encrypted.
 - Create a form of the cipher that converts the plaintext to binary and then performs a bitshift (key value) to encrypt/decrpyt
+- Create a brute forcer/other attack scripts
+- Look at the modules for Crypto

 ### Block Cipher